Were You Injured In A Motor Vehicle Accident And Not At Fault

 - Demonstrating injury: You have proof of physical harm, emotional stress, or financial loss as a direct result of the accident.

-- Quantifying damages: You clearly illustrate the economic impact, including medical bills, lost wages, and other expenses.
+- Quantifying damages: You clearly illustrate the economic impact, including medical bills, lost wages, and property damage claim.
 Economic damages include tangible costs such as medical bills and lost wages.
 Non-economic damages involve intangible losses such as pain and suffering.

 Compensation often covers medical treatments, property damage, lost earnings, and pain and suffering, among other potential damages.
+Rental car costs may also be reimbursed if your vehicle is under repair.
 The specific amount varies from case to case, which is why it helps to have professional guidance from an experienced attorney.
 Check out motor vehicle accident compensation to get a better sense of what types of losses you might be able to claim.

 Common scenarios of a motor vehicle accident not at fault